These days, many business owners are beginning to realise how important business reporting is for decision making and

 Unfortunately, many businesses struggle with system reporting accuracy.

 If this sounds like you, you may be making ill-informed or incorrect business decisions based on inaccurate or out-of-date information.

 Here are 3 ways you can improve your system reporting accuracy for data quality management:

 1. Know thy data

 In order to improve data accuracy, you need to be knowledgeable about the data your collecting, why it’s being collected, and where it’s coming from, which helps to ensure that the data sets received from reliable data source.
 Not only is it expensive to collect data you don’t need, but it can make it more difficult to accurately track the data you do need which leads to inaccurate results.

 Your data should also be validated as it’s entered, with your systems automatically flagging inconsistent or missing information.
 This often comes down to the employees who are entering the information, so encourage them to triple check the data they’re entering.
 You can also make their lives easier by decreasing the number of times to reduce wasting time as they need to enter the same data.

 2. No more Excel

 There’s a reason Excel has been the most popular choice for data storage for businesses around the world like in data warehouse purposes.
 Many people grew up using these spreadsheets, and can at least perform basic data entry and calculations.
 Excel is also a cost-effective way for new businesses to store data from a range of different sources.

-Unfortunately, Excel can no longer be a long-term system reporting solution for most businesses.
+Unfortunately, Excel can no longer be a long-term system reporting solution for most businesses measure data quality purposes.
 As the real world continues to embrace big data, you’ll soon notice that Excel simply can’t analyse all of this data to filter out incorrect data, or give you information in real-time for data analytics purposes.